 Madison "Maddy" Boroughs serves as the Program and Social Media Specialist for InFocus Advocacy.
 She is a graduate of the University of North Carolina Greensboro with a Bachelor of Science degree and concentration in Therapeutic Recreation.
 Maddy is a Licensed and Certified Therapeutic Recreation Specialist, with a passion for people with varying abilities.
 She has worked in inclusive summer camps and clinical settings serving those of all abilities.
 Her passion for inclusive services evolved from having a younger sister Grace, who has Down syndrome.
 Maddy is committed to the fight for social inclusion where everyone is valued and belongs, rather than simply being physically integrated.
 “I want to change the world.
 If I can’t change the entire world, I want to change the one my sister and many others will experience.”

-Lindsey Oakes previously served as the Program Coordinator of InFocus Advocacy and continues to work with our organization as a senior associate.
-She is also an Assistant Professor of Therapeutic Recreation in the Division of Recreation Administration at Texas State University in San Marcos Texas.
-She received her Ph.D. in Public Health Education at the University of North Carolina Greensboro in 2020.
-Lindsey served as the Student Support Coordinator at Beyond Academics from August 2012 to August 2016.
-In this position, she supported college students with varying abilities through the four year Integrative Community Students certificate program at the University of North Carolina Greensboro.
-Her passion for person-centered services,advocacy, and inclusion for all is reflected through her day-to-day work.
+Lindsey Oakes currently serves as an IFA Senior Associate.
+She is also the Recreational Therapy Program Director and an Assistant Professor in the Department of Health and Rehabilitation Sciences at Temple University.
+Previously, Lindsey served as an Assistant Professor of Therapeutic Recreation at Texas State University.
+She received her Ph.D. in Public Health Education at UNC Greensboro in 2020 and served as the Student Support Coordinator at Beyond Academics for 4 years where she supported college students with varying abilities through the Integrative Community Students certificate program.
+Her passion for person-centered services, advocacy, and inclusion for all is reflected through her day-to-day work.

 Kristy S. Andraos is the founding attorney of Andraos Law, PLLC, a law firm dedicated to providing assistance to seniors and individuals of varying abilities.
 Mrs. Andraos also serves on the Board of North Carolina’s chapter of the National Academy of Elder Law Attorneys.
 She has been voted a Business North Carolina Legal Elite Attorney for several years running and has been distinguished as a North Carolina Super Lawyer’s Rising Star in the area of Elder Law for the years of 2017-2021.